ludei/Construct-2-plugin/README.md

 Visit [our help center](https://support.ludei.com).
 ## Changelog

+### Oct 14, 2014
+* Added support for Facebook.
+* Fixed error in Game Center Leaderboards.
+* Fixed CSS error in Leaderboards/Achievements templates.

 ### Sep 16, 2014
 * Ads demo added to the .capx

 ### May 15, 2014
 * Fixed "RefreshFullScreen" typo.
-* Fixed error that causes an alert in strict mode
+* Fixed error that causes an alert in strict mode.
-* Added 2 missing methods of the ads service (onBannerReady/onFullScreenReady)
+* Added 2 missing methods of the ads service (onBannerReady/onFullScreenReady).
-* Updated .capx with ads section
+* Updated .capx with ads section.

 ### April 16, 2014
-* Fixed bug that shows a banner when should not
+* Fixed bug that shows a banner when should not.
 * Updated readme.md
-* Updated folder structure
+* Updated folder structure.

 ### April 14, 2014
-* Added support for Google Play Games / Game Center leaderboards & Achievements
+* Added support for Google Play Games / Game Center leaderboards & Achievements.
 * Fixed bug that prevents the user to finish a in-app purchase.
-* Updated documentation
+* Updated documentation.